AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/miscellaneous/understanding-notifications/notification-types.md

 Engagement

-When leads become exhausted in a stream, we send a notification. &nbsp;The notification includes the number of leads who became exhausted and some other information.
+When leads become exhausted in a stream, we send a notification.
+The notification includes the number of leads who became exhausted and some other information.

 ![](assets/image2014-10-14-10-3a57-3a9.png)